 Petrol prices below Rs 70 in Delhi; lowest in 2018

-New Delhi, Dec 24: For the fourth straight day today, December 24, 2018, petrol prices have fallen to Rs 69.86 per litre in Delhi, which is also the lowest rate this year.
+New Delhi, Dec 24: For the fourth straight day on Monday petrol prices have fallen to Rs 69.86 per litre in Delhi, which is also the lowest rate this year.

 In Delhi, petrol today retailed at Rs 69.86 a litre - its lowest this year - after rates were cut by 20 to 22 paise in top cities.
 In Kolkata, petrol retailed at Rs 71.96, in Mumbai Rs 75.48, in Chennai Rs 72.48 and in Bengaluru Rs 70.42.